Meet the Team

 The team behind PC Master Race is quite unique, diverse, and skilled group (and because of this, it's appropriate that members of the community know who they are).
 Each has their own specialties and skills that contribute to the subreddit itself, as well as its many surrounding communities.
 The team is (for the most part) indigenous to the PCMasterRace subreddit and doesn't have moderator duties or management level participation in other subreddits or communities outside PCMR.
 This level of focus may very well be one of the ingredients to the success and growth of the community.

-I sometimes fear that being a Jack of all trades may make you a master of none.
+My interests are vast, and I sometimes fear that being a jack of all trades may make you a master of none.

 Started gaming on a Powermac 8500, moved to a Powermac G4 and was always saddened at the games I couldn't play because of my platform.
 One of my friends then built his PC and showed me the wonder of PC gaming.
 We went to Fry's immediately and bought parts.
 I've been PCMR from then on (much to the dismay of my mom who worked for Apple at the time).

 I have built many a machine, both for me and for friends and family ( as well as for a small profit at times ) and I've found something relaxing about the process so have jumped at the chance to any machine I could get my hands on.